Skip to content

 True to form, though, Jones doesn’t judge her success by how many great players she produced.

-“I had a coach tell me once, ‘Y’all won a lot of championships, but all your girls didn’t go to Division I programs,” Jones recalled.
+“I had a coach tell me once, ‘Y’all won a lot of championships, but all your girls didn’t go to Division I programs,” Jones said.
 “I said, ‘Yeah, but when my kids came out, they graduated, they turned their lives around.’
 A lot of the kids I coached came from parents who didn’t complete high school or never even thought about college.
 Besides the 12 championships that University City won, I have three doctors, I have a bunch of nurses, a bunch of teachers, a bunch of entrepreneurs.
 That’s where the winning comes in.
 That’s what I’m most proud of.”